 You can find the entrance to the balcony next to the birdcage bar.
-And although the balcony is on the smaller side at Tao, when it comes to the view, this baby packs a big punch.
-In fact, I’d say it has one of the best in Vegas.
+And although the balcony is on the smaller side at Tao, this baby packs a big punch when it comes to the view!
+We’d even say it’s one of the best in Vegas.

 Ladies, it’s worth going to Tao Nightclub for the bathrooms alone.
-I’m serious.
+(I’m being serious.)
 There isn’t any other club in Las Vegas that offers private restrooms.
-That’s right – you get your own toilet, wash station, and mirror.
-And on all the nights that I’ve gone, the line is short too.
+So you’ll get a loo, wash station, and mirror – all to yourself.
+And the line tends to be short too.

 To take advantage of this women’s only amenity, head upstairs from the main room to the mezzanine level.
-The stairway is in the middle of the club near the 360-degree bar.
+Stairway access is in the middle of the club near the 360-degree bar.

-Now there are a lot of clubs in Vegas that attract a specific age range.
-But at Tao Las Vegas, it’s one of the only nightclubs where you’ll find a wide range of ages.
-So if you’re in your early 20s, you won’t feel out of place, and if you’re in your 30s or 40s (and up), then you’ll also feel like you fit right in.
+The venue is one of the only nightclubs where you’ll find a wide range of ages.
+So if you’re in your 20s, you won’t feel out of place.
+And if you’re in your 30s or 40s (and up), then you’ll also feel like you fit right in.